Trigger warning: This post contains some highly profane expletives that readers may find offensive.

 Virtually all churches today are anti-swearing.
-Either through openly condemning or warning against it, or by keeping all language pure and lily white in church and church events.
+Either through openly condemning or warning against it, or by keeping all language pure and Rated G in church and at church events.

 People were incredibly susceptible to dozing off.
-Those caught sleeping in church were subject to being abruptly awoken with a hard, wrap on the head or a pointer.
+Those caught sleeping in church were subject to being abruptly awoken with a hard, wrap on the head.
 Blaming the Devil, over boredom, was the safer and healthier bet.

-And not everyone is up on the amazing science of the health and wellness benefits of swearing.
+And Puritanical values aside, not everyone is up on the amazing health and wellness benefits of swearing.

 Health Benefits Be Damned: Settings Where I Would Definitely Not Swear